Indian retailers retrench as reform hopes dashed

 The company, part of the Birla conglomerate, has also sought another 3 billion to 4 billion rupees ($55 million-$75 million) from controlling shareholder Kumar Mangalam Birla, the source said.

-Even mighty Reliance Industries (RELI.NS), the conglomerate controlled by Mukesh Ambani, India’s richest man, has been unable to make money in retail after six years in the business and 1,300 stores.
+Even mighty Reliance Industries, the conglomerate controlled by Mukesh Ambani, India’s richest man, has been unable to make money in retail after six years in the business and 1,300 stores.

 Still, it has no plans for a foreign partner and is pushing ahead with expansion of its supermarket chains.